-If you need legal representation, contact the personal injury attorneys at John Foy & Associates for a free consultation at 404-400-4000.
+Being hit by an uninsured motorist can leave you feeling vulnerable, but a Car Accident Lawyer in Atlanta can provide the robust legal support you need.
+If you need legal representation, contact John Foy & Associates for a free consultation at 404-400-4000.
 We have the experience you need to have the best shot at securing a fair settlement.
 They don’t call us the “Strong Arm” for nothing!

 If you were injured in a car accident and the driver had no insurance, what should you do?

 If you or a loved one has been injured in any car accident, you should do the following:

 - Call the police or law enforcement and have them make a report.
 This will serve as a record of the accident.

 - Exchange information with the other driver, if you can.
 Do not engage or quarrel with the driver.
 Just get the facts.
 Sometimes drivers don’t have insurance because they don’t have a license.

 - Take as many photos as possible and write down the names and numbers of any witnesses.

 - Do NOT make a recorded statement to any insurance company, including your own, without first consulting a personal injury attorney.